citiususc/BigBWA/README.md

 All of them work with paired and single reads.

+If you use **BigBWA**, please, cite this article:

+J. M. Abuin, J. C. Pichel, T. F. Pena and J. Amigo. ["BigBWA: approaching the Burrows–Wheeler aligner to Big Data technologies"][4].
+Bioinformatics, 2015.

 # Structure #
 In this GitHub repository you can find the following directories: